vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ## Create a simple function with a return parameter

-To begin, we'll add a simple sum function to our Cat List data source.
+To begin, we'll add a sum function to our Cat List data source.
+The function takes in two numbers and returns their sum.

+There are two steps to adding a function to a data source:
+1. Declare the function in the data source's `Functions` attribute.
+This step specifies the name, parameters, and return type of the function.
+1. Define the function in the data source's

 The functions of a data source is defined by its `Functions` attribute. `Functions` is a `CustomListFunctionDefinitionCollection` that contains zero or more `CustomListFunctionDefinition` objects.
 Each `CustomListFunctionDefinition` defines a single function.

 Here's what the `GetDefinitionOverride` function for our Cat List data source looks like, after we add the sum function: